0kt1/deovibase/README.md

 Run the project using the command:

-"flutter run" or build the APK file for installation.
+"flutter run" or build the APK file "flutter build apk" for installation.

 ### Link (If you have deployed your website):